tweag/work-daigest/README.md

 To get started, install the program in a virtual environment using `nix-shell` if you're a Nix person.
 If you're not, you'll have to have [Poetry](https://python-poetry.org/) installed.
 Then, you can just run `poetry install` to install the application and all required dependencies and you're ready to go.

+### Get the data

+#### GitHub data

+GitHub data (issues, PRs, commits) is retrieved automatically using the code in `work_daigest/fetchers/github.py`, but follow instructions in the [fetchers README](work_daigest/fetchers/README.md) of you'd like to manually fetch the data and inspect it.

+#### Google Calendar data

+Currently, Google Calendar data needs to be exported manually into an `.ics` file.
+To do that, open Google Calendar in your browser, then go to "Settings" (the cogwheel symbol) -> "Import & export" and click the "Export" button.
+This downloads a zipped `.ics` file, which you will have to unpack.

 ### Run `work-daigest`